 After a short boat ride we pulled up to a beach and were told to go ashore.
-One of the crew members stayed with the boat while the other took off into the jungle “Better follow him” we thought.
-We followed our guide down a boardwalk through the jungle until we came to a river filled with much smaller boats.
+One of the crew members stayed with the boat while the other took off into the jungle.
+“Better follow him” we thought.
+Down a boardwalk through the jungle until we went.
+Before long we came to a river filled with much smaller boats.

-We were given a life jacket, a hardhat, and then told to get in with some other people.
-We waved goodbye to our guide who waited on shore as we floated off with a new guide and a whole group of ladies from South America.
+They handed us a life jacket, a hardhat, and then told to get in with some other people.
+We waved goodbye to our guide who waited on shore.
+We now found ourselves with a new guide and a whole group of ladies from South America.

-As we came around the bend there it was, the ominous cave entrance that practically demanded you take out your camera.
-Our guide at the back of the boat paddled us into position with the stream of identical boats making their way in and out of the mouth of the cave.
+As we came around the bend there it was.
+The ominous cave entrance that practically demanded you take out your camera.
+Our guide at the back of the boat paddled us into position.
+A stream of identical boats made their way in and out of the mouth of the cave.

 That one looks like Jesus!

 Jess and I were a bit surprised to find that our boat turned around rather quickly.
 The river is about five miles long and so we had anticipated a longer ride.
-As it turns out the oxygen level drops rapidly the further you go down the river, and so it requires a different permit to see anything other than the first little bit.
+As it turns out the oxygen level drops rapidly the further you go down the river.
+Because of this it requires a different permit to see anything other than the first little bit.
 The deep exploration permit is also typically reserved for scientists and environmentalists.

-After arriving back on shore we were greeted by the guide from our first boat who told us to follow him back down the jungle boardwalk and back to our first larger boat, where we were brought back to Sabang.
+After arriving back on shore we were greeted by the guide from our first boat.
+He told us to follow him back through the jungle.
+Before we knew it we were back in Sabang.

-It was a short trip, and we were not exactly stoked to find ourselves dealing again with the issue of getting from Sabang back to our jungle resort but a fun day nonetheless.
-For less than $20 total you really can't beat the chance to see one of natures true wonders, the Underground River!
+We weren't exactly stoked to find ourselves now dealing with the issue of getting home.
+But for less than $20 total you really can't beat the chance to see one of natures true wonders.
+The Underground River!

 Have you ever been to an underground river?
 Was your experience similar to ours?
 Tell us in the comments below!